Williwaw Biosciences

 • Integration with existing EHR workflows

-💊 For Pharmaceutical Companies
+Pharmaceutical Companies

-• Identify mechanistically-defined patient populations
+• Identify mechanistically defined patient populations

-• Enrich clinical trials with responders
+• Enrich clinical trials for responders

 • Reduce trial failure rates